-- An IA with full power of attorney may pay a client's bills. - Lawyers, accountants, teachers, and engineers are excluded from the IA definition if their advice is incidental and there are no fees being charged for investment advice. - An IAR of a state-registered adviser must register in all states in which the IAR has a place of business or has more than five non-institutional clients. - An adviser's net worth doesn't include home, furnishings, or automobiles-only business assets. - Form ADV-E is filed by the auditor of an IA that maintains custody of client funds or securities; it must be filed within 120 days of the audit. - According to the USA, advisory clients must receive a brochure at least 48 hours before signing a contract OR at the time of the contract being signed.
-However, if the brochure is provided at the time of the contract being signed, the client must be given five days to cancel it without a penalty. - A brochure is not required for contracts with registered investment companies or when impersonal advisory service is being provided that costs less than \$500 per year.
+- An IA with full power of attorney may pay a client's bills. - Lawyers, accountants, teachers, and engineers are excluded from the IA definition IA if their advice is incidental and there are no fees being charged for investment advice. - An IAR of a state-registered adviser must register in all states in which the IAR has a place of business or has more than five non-institutional clients. - An adviser's net worth doesn't include his home, furnishings, or automobiles-only business assets. - Form ADV-E is filed by the auditor of an IA that maintains custody of client funds or securities; it must be filed within 120 days of the audit. - According to the IA Act of 1940, advisory clients must receive a brochure by no later than the time of entering into a contract. - According to the USA, advisory clients must receive a brochure at least 48 hours before signing a contract OR at the time of the contract being signed.
+However, if provided at the time of signing, the client must be able to cancel it without a penalty within five days. - A brochure is not required for contracts with registered investment companies or when impersonal advisory service is being provided which costs less than \$500 per year. - IARs register by filing Form U4.